CIS565-Fall-2022/Project3-CUDA-Path-Tracer/README.md

 First Bounce Intersection Cache
 ============
 We further cache the first bounce intersection and store it in a buffer.
-Later bounces can use it since this bounce stays the same regardless of iterations.
+Later bounces can use it since the camera shoots each ray towards a fixed direction and the first bounce intersection will remain the same regardless of iterations.

 From the figure below, we don't see a sigificant difference with our single bunny object.
 Perhaps this will work in scenarios with denser objects or high resolution.